-This will cover the \$15,000 convenience fee that DCA projects deducting from BPM's budget, and ensure that licensees paying by check are not in effect subsidizing those who pay online.

-36 Most importantly, this option will help preserve BPM's fund balance.

-38 BPM is an institution to which many have contributed much over decades.
-Stewardship of the BPM Special Fund is key to Board Members and staff.
+This will cover the \$15,000 convenience fee assessment that DCA projects deducting from BPM's budget.
+It will help preserve BPM's fund balance.
+BPM is an institution to which many have contributed much over decades.
+Continued stewardship of BPM's Special Fund is key to Board Members and staff.

-- 42 60.
-Describe the board's efforts to comply with OSHPD data collection efforts. - BPM has recommended that OSHPD data collection be conducted in a professional, controlled and uniform method by its trained staff of social science survey professionals.
-DCA Information Services could provide - 45 OSHPD licensee mailing lists, usually available in various formats.
-Suggestions that each board gather varied - 46 data in its own fashion on renewal forms would not result in uniform, consistent or reliable data.
-Licensees - 47 should not be obligated to complete long surveys on license renewals, and such returns could result errors and - 48 exceptions where they are centrally processed outside of DCA.
-Increases in delayed renewals, confusion, and

-- 1 unnecessarily delinquent licensure statuses could be expected.
-In BPM's case, it would also work against the - 2 Continuing Competence pathway check-off, which is an appropriate renewal-form question and essential to - 3 reduction of patient harm.
-Licensing boards do not have staff available, or trained, for collecting and tabulating - 4 data for OSHPD, and no other agencies would make up the staff time lost at licensing boards working to avoid - 5 backlogs.
+60. Describe the board's efforts to comply with OSHPD data collection efforts.

+BPM has recommended that OSHPD data collection be conducted in a professional, controlled and uniform method by its trained staff of social science survey professionals.
+DCA Information Services could provide OSHPD licensee mailing lists, usually available in various formats.
+Suggestions that each board gather varied data in its own fashion on renewal forms would not result in uniform, consistent or reliable data.
+Licensees should not be obligated to complete long surveys on license renewals, and such returns could result in errors and exceptions where they are centrally processed outside of DCA.
+Increases in delayed renewals, confusion, and unnecessarily delinquent licensure statuses could be expected.
+In BPM's case, it would also work against the Continuing Competence pathway check-off, which is an appropriate renewal-form question and essential to reduction of patient harm.
+Licensing boards do not have staff available, or trained, for collecting and tabulating data for OSHPD, and no other agencies would make up the staff time lost at licensing boards working to avoid backlogs.